tasmota/docs/docs/Displays.md

 * `Gsn:path:` = save graph `n` to path (if optional SD card is present)
 * `Grn:path:` = restore graph `n` from path (if optional SD card is present)

+### Batch files

+When USE_UFILESYSTEM is defined and a file system is present you may define displaytext batch files. the file may contain any number of diplaytext cmds, one at a line. you may have comment lines beginning with a ;
+if a file named display.ini is present in the file system this batch file is executed.

+example file:

+; clr screen
+[z]
+; draw full screen picture
+[x0y0P/corona.rgb:]
+; define index color
+[dc19:31000]
+; draw transparent text with new index color over picture [x60y30f2Ci19D2]Tasmota

+a displaytext batch file may be executed from console by displaybatch /file

 ### Color Codes

 While computers and web design are generally using a 24-bit RGB888 color code built from a byte-triplet such as (255, 136, 56) or #FF8038, small color panels often use a more compact code 16-bit RGB565 color code.
 This means that the R, G and B coefficient are coded on less number of bits: